The Green Lake (Gruener See) in Austria

 Directly at the Green Lake you are not allowed to camp.
 However, the beautiful campsite Freizeitsee Zenz is only a few minutes drive away and is also open all year round!

-General information about the Green Lake
+General Information about Green Lake

-The highlights of the Green Lake in Austria
+Highlights of the Green Lake in Austria

-The Green Lake in Summer
+Green Lake in Summer

 As soon as winter is over and the temperatures rise again in April, the lake fills with meltwater.
 The color of the mountain lake seems even more turquoise than usual, which is due to the lime dust in the water.
 An almost kitschy natural scenery awakens and attracts visitors from all over the world to admire the dreamlike play of colors and the green landscape.
 Locals often refer to their Green Lake as the “Caribbean of Styria” – and truly, the water colors here are absolutely magical!
+Around the lake there are beautiful places to take a breather and let nature take its toll on you during a romantic picnic.
+It’s worth taking a look at the lake because when the water level is high, it miraculously makes some hiking trails, bridges and benches even disappear into the water.

-The Green Lake in Winter
+Green Lake in Winter

 In winter, tranquility returns to Green Lake.
 The picturesque region turns into a dreamlike, snow-covered, barren and clear winter landscape.
 The tourists tend to stay away then, and it becomes really romantic and idyllic.
 The mixture of icy air, the silence and the crystal clear turquoise water creates a unique ambience.
 With a little luck, you have the whole lake to yourself.
 Due to the low water level, you can easily walk around the lake even in winter.
+A beautiful cross-country ski trail starts at the parking lot of the Green Lake.
+Equipment can be rented on the spot in the small hut.
+The 14.5-kilometer trail runs through an impressive landscape and even passes the nearby Pfarrerlacke for a short distance.

 Hikes in the region of the Green Lake